Group of women sitting together holding wine glasses at a tasting

 Here’s what happened when they shifted from building customers to building community:

-- Retention jumped from 71% to 96% — members stopped leaving because they belonged to something special.
+• Retention jumped substantially—members stopped leaving because they belonged to something special.

-- Referral rates exploded 570% through genuine member advocacy, not forced recommendations.
+• Referral rates surged through genuine member advocacy, not forced recommendations.

-- Member lifetime value increased 89% through relationships that extended far beyond transactions.
+• Member lifetime value grew markedly through relationships that extended far beyond transactions.

 The real revelation?
 People don’t just want wine.
 They crave belonging.